 The Projects that contribute toward Gross Revenues include (i) all housing, student union, parking, student centers, student health and continuing education facilities, and (ii) other facilities designated by the Board, except, in all cases, facilities designated by the Board as Excluded Facilities.
-The current Projects are located at all 23 campuses of CSU.
+The current Projects are located at all 23 campuses of CSU and there are currently no Excluded Facilities.
 All Projects are owned by the Board and are operated by CSU or an auxiliary organization.
 The Projects are generally described as follows: